rbtcollins/bitnami-docker/vcloud/redmine/README.md

 And there you have it, we have a Kubernetes cluster setup on vCloud Air.
 You can run further tests on your cluster using these instructions: https://github.com/kubernetes/kubernetes/blob/master/docs/getting-started-guides/docker-multinode/testing.md

+From this point, all commands will be executed in the master nodes console.
+If you wish to execute the commands in the worker nodes shell add the `-s "$KUBE_SERVER:8080"` argument to the kubectl commands.

 ## MariaDB pod and service

 ### MariaDB pod